lonesloane/GraphXQL/README.md

 ### Setup

 To work, a GraphXQL service relies on a GraphXQL schema, i.e. the XML equivalent of the regular GraphQL schema based on the GraphQL SDL.
 Thus you need to define a GraphXQL XML schema to expose the types supported by your endpoint.
-Validity of the schema is checked against `SDL.xsd`
+Validity of the schema is checked against [`SDL.xsd`](src/main/graphXql/ml-schemas/graphxql/SDL.xsd)

-The library repository includes a sample schema `src/main/graphXQL/ml-schemas/graphxql/schema.xml` inspired from the StarWars schema used in the GraphQL.js library
+The library repository includes a sample schema [`schema.xml`](src/main/graphXQL/ml-schemas/graphxql/schema.xml) inspired from the StarWars schema used in the GraphQL.js library

 ## Implement your resolvers

-_All_ you have to do is to implement the resolvers which will "produce" your project specific data according to the `schema.xml` mentionned above and _export_ them in the module `export.xqy` which is used to connect your project specific implementation to the generic GraphXQL library.
+_All_ you have to do is to implement the resolvers which will "produce" your project specific data according to the [`schema.xml`](src/main/graphXql/ml-data/graphXql/schema.xml) mentionned above and _export_ them in the module [`export.xqy`](src/main/graphXql/ml-modules/root/graphXql/resolvers/export.xqy) which is used to connect your project specific implementation to the generic GraphXQL library.

-An example implementation can be found in the library repository `src/main/graphXql/ml-modules/root/graphXql/resolvers`
+An example implementation of [`resolvers`](src/main/graphXql/ml-modules/root/graphXql/resolvers) can be found in the library repository.

 ## Test your GraphQL service